StuyCSDojo/attendance-tracker/README.md

 $ curl -s -X GET "${SERVER_ADDR}?username=${ADMIN_NAME}&pword=${ADMIN_PWORD}&osis=${barcode}&date=${DATE}"
 ```

 The 'osis' is a New York City school ID.
-For users not implementing this app for non-NYC schools, you can browse through the source
+For users not implementing this app for NYC schools, you can browse through the source
 to change the variable name to something else, such as `data`.

 Possible responses: